ChriStingo/HeartDisease-Analysis-and-Prediction/README.md

 ---

-NB: see the .ipynb file for full report with some explanations
+NB: see the .ipynb file for full report with some explanations and .pdf file for a simple presentation of the work

 Work done by:
 * Christian Stingone (https://github.com/ChriStingo)